How to Make Powdered Sugar

 1. Put the granulated sugar into a blender or food processor.

-2. Then, blend until the texture is fine.
+2. Blend until the texture is fine.

 3. Transfer the powdered sugar into a jar to store!